Education

 Virtual learning environment (VLE)

 A VLE is a platform where you can create lesson plans, assignments, tests, worksheets, homework, and other resources, and present these to your learners.
-A VLE should also make it easy for you to review and grade work, provide feedback, and interact with your class.
+A VLE also makes it easy for you to review and grade work, provide feedback, and interact with your class.

 Learning management system (LMS)

-LMS platforms like LearnUpon, are where you can create and manage your education and training courses, as well as track enrollment and learners’ progress.
+LMS platforms like LearnUpon let you create and manage your courses and training sessions as well as track enrollment and student progress.

-So in basic terms, we can say that an LMS differs from a VLE in that it operates at a more administrative level – in practice, though, many VLE platforms have evolved to offer LMS functionality and vice versa.
+An LMS differs from a VLE in that it operates at a more administrative level.
+In practice, though, many VLE platforms have evolved to offer LMS functionality and vice versa.

 Video engagement